vb-2002/RISC-V-Pipeline-Processor/README.md

 - `PCWrite` is de-asserted,
 - The IF/ID register is frozen and ID/EX is flushed in the next cycle.

-This guarantees safe and deterministic pipeline behavior across dependent instructions.
+This guarantees safe and deterministic pipeline behavior across data dependent instructions.

 ---------
 # RV32I Instruction Set Documentation